-Active Club Managerʼs dashboard lets you monitor your performance in real time with graphical reports on club memberships, sales and revenue, and other statistics.
+Active Managerʼs dashboard lets you monitor your performance in real time with graphical reports on club memberships, sales and revenue, and other statistics.
 To display it, click the Dashboard icon on the data access bar at the left side of the Manager window.
 Enter your personal ID number (PIN) to display the reports for your database.

 These reports are visible on the web from any computer or mobile device.
 To access the dashboard page, enter the URL